Misconduct & Injury Reporting

 First, a referee should never show a card (red or yellow) to a player in U10 and below.
 If a caution or a send off is warranted, then you need to talk privately with the player.
 As soon as possible, you should also communicate with the coach as well.

 Second, a referee should never show a card (red or yellow) to a coach or spectator.
 The proper procedure is to verbally tell the offending coach or spectator that he/she is being "cautioned" (be sure to use this word) or that he/she is "expelled" from the game.
 After a coach or spectator is expelled, he/she must leave the field area and go to a place where he/she is out of sight and sound from the field.
 The referee should not re-start the game until the expelled coach or spectator has left the field area.
 A player who has been sent off, however, may stay on the sidelines, so long as he/she does not cause disruption to the game.

 Whenever a yellow or red card is issued by a referee, or a referee expels a coach or a spectator, the referee is required to make a written report to the Regional Referee Administrator (RRA) within twenty-four (24) hours after the incident.
-In practice, since we do night games, this report should really be sent in the same day, in order to allow time for the Disciplinary Committee to investigate the incident and for the Regional Commissioner to render a decision prior to the next game for that team.
+This report should really be sent in the same day.
+This allows the referee to write the report when the facts are still fresh in his or her mind.
+It also allows time for the Disciplinary Committee to investigate the incident and for the Regional Commissioner to render a decision prior to the next game for that team.

 The referee should also use the same form to report other events.
 These would include serious injuries, suspension of a match, abandonment of a match, or field issues.